runios1/BikeRental/README.md

 ## Running the Project

 To run the project, you need to start both the client-side (this repo) and server-side ([BikeRentalServer](https://github.com/simonAouiz/BikeRentalServer)) applications.
-For each repository you should run npm install and npm start.
+After you clone each repository you should run npm install and npm start for each and open the port of the client side as it is writen in your terminal in a recently updated Google Chrome browser.